 Whilst it is better to have a routine cleaning regime there will be occasions where you may be faced with long-term neglect and even scale deposits.

-Taking a step by step approach will give the best results:
+Taking a step by step approach to remove urine stains from the toilet will give the best results:

 - Use a scrubbing brush and cloth, and your usual cleaning product or bleach clean the surface of the toilet both inside and out, not forgetting under the seat lid.